Source code for viser.infra._typescript_interface_gen

 # Like get_origin(), but also supports numpy.typing.NDArray[dtype].

-typ = cast(Any, getattr(typ, "__origin__", typ))
+raw_typ = cast(Any, getattr(typ, "__origin__", typ))

-assert typ in _raw_type_mapping, f"Unsupported type {typ}"
+assert raw_typ in _raw_type_mapping, f"Unsupported type {raw_typ}"

-return _raw_type_mapping[typ]
+return _raw_type_mapping[raw_typ]

 [docs] @dataclasses.dataclass(frozen=True) class TypeScriptAnnotationOverride: """Use with `typing.Annotated[]` to override the automatically-generated TypeScript annotation corresponding to a dataclass field.""" annotation: str

-[docs] def generate_typescript_interfaces(message_cls: Type[Message]) -> str: """Generate TypeScript definitions for all subclasses of a base message class.""" out_lines = [] message_types = message_cls.get_subclasses() tag_map = defaultdict(list) # Generate interfaces for each specific message. for cls in message_types: if cls.__doc__ is not None: docstring = "\n * ".join( map(lambda line: line.strip(), cls.__doc__.split("\n")) ) out_lines.append(f"/** {docstring}") out_lines.append(" *") out_lines.append(" * (automatically generated)") out_lines.append(" */") for tag in getattr(cls, "_tags", []): tag_map[tag].append(cls.__name__) out_lines.append(f"export interface {cls.__name__} " + "{") out_lines.append(f' type: "{cls.__name__}";') field_names = set([f.name for f in dataclasses.fields(cls)]) # type: ignore for name, typ in get_type_hints(cls, include_extras=True).items(): if name in field_names: typ = _get_ts_type(typ) else: continue out_lines.append(f" {name}: {typ};") out_lines.append("}") out_lines.append("") # Generate union type over all messages. out_lines.append("export type Message = ") for cls in message_types: out_lines.append(f" | {cls.__name__}") out_lines[-1] = out_lines[-1] + ";" # Generate union type over all tags. for tag, cls_names in tag_map.items(): out_lines.append(f"export type {tag} = ") for cls_name in cls_names: out_lines.append(f" | {cls_name}") out_lines[-1] = out_lines[-1] + ";" for tag, cls_names in tag_map.items(): out_lines.extend( [ f"const typeSet{tag} = new Set(['" + "', '".join(cls_names) + "']);" f"export function is{tag}(message: Message): message is {tag}" + " {", f" return typeSet{tag}.has(message.type);", "}", ] ) generated_typescript = "\n".join(out_lines) + "\n" # Add header and return. return ( "\n".join( [ ( "// AUTOMATICALLY GENERATED message interfaces, from Python" " dataclass definitions." ), "// This file should not be manually modified.", "", ] ) + generated_typescript )
+[docs] def generate_typescript_interfaces(message_cls: Type[Message]) -> str: """Generate TypeScript definitions for all subclasses of a base message class.""" out_lines = [] message_types = message_cls.get_subclasses() tag_map = defaultdict(list) # Generate interfaces for each specific message. for cls in message_types: if cls.__doc__ is not None: docstring = "\n * ".join( map(lambda line: line.strip(), cls.__doc__.split("\n")) ) out_lines.append(f"/** {docstring}") out_lines.append(" *") out_lines.append(" * (automatically generated)") out_lines.append(" */") for tag in getattr(cls, "_tags", []): tag_map[tag].append(cls.__name__) out_lines.append(f"export interface {cls.__name__} " + "{") out_lines.append(f' type: "{cls.__name__}";') field_names = set([f.name for f in dataclasses.fields(cls)]) # type: ignore for name, typ in get_type_hints(cls, include_extras=True).items(): if name in field_names: typ = _get_ts_type(typ) else: continue out_lines.append(f" {name}: {typ};") out_lines.append("}") out_lines.append("") # Generate union type over all messages. out_lines.append("export type Message = ") for cls in message_types: out_lines.append(f" | {cls.__name__}") out_lines[-1] = out_lines[-1] + ";" # Generate union type over all tags. for tag, cls_names in tag_map.items(): out_lines.append(f"export type {tag} = ") for cls_name in cls_names: out_lines.append(f" | {cls_name}") out_lines[-1] = out_lines[-1] + ";" for tag, cls_names in tag_map.items(): out_lines.extend( [ f"const typeSet{tag} = new Set(['" + "', '".join(cls_names) + "']);" f"export function is{tag}(message: Message): message is {tag}" + " {", f" return typeSet{tag}.has(message.type);", "}", ] ) out_lines.append("") out_lines.append(_generate_scene_node_props_schema(message_types)) generated_typescript = "\n".join(out_lines) + "\n" # Add header and return. return ( "\n".join( [ ( "// AUTOMATICALLY GENERATED message interfaces, from Python" " dataclass definitions." ), "// This file should not be manually modified.", "", ] ) + generated_typescript )